julianxhokaxhiu/FFNx/README.md

 #### FF8
 - Vibration support
 - **Voice acting**
-- Maki's patch for worldmap included
+- Various graphical patches for worldmap included
 - Enable the VRAM debug window while playing in order to see how the engine uploads textures

 ### As a modder